sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 \$ C_B(v) = \sum_{s \neq v \neq t} \frac{\sigma_{st}(v)}{\sigma_{st}} \$

-where σ_st is the total number of shortest paths from node s to node t, and σ_st(v) is the number of those paths that pass through v[^1].
+where σ_st is the total number of shortest paths from node s to node t, and σ_st(v) is the number of those paths that pass through v.

-Easley \& Kleinberg discuss betweenness centrality in Chapter 3, emphasizing its importance for identifying "structural holes" and bridges in networks[^1].
+Easley \& Kleinberg discuss betweenness centrality in Chapter 3, emphasizing its importance for identifying "structural holes" and bridges in networks.
 Nodes with high betweenness often control the flow of information between different parts of the network and serve as critical connectors.

 #### Closeness Centrality